 Plato, in The Republic, presents a model of just government.
 In his model, there are no limits on governmental power.
 In the premodern world, governments, like empires, could become larger and larger and more and more powerful.
 As Foucault puts it, “governmentality in the regime of pure raison d’Etat, or at least its tendency, was interminable, without an end.
 In a sense, governmentality was unlimited” (p.
 36).
 But when society becomes functionally differentiated, the power of government is limited.
 This, according to Foucault, is what characterizes neoliberalism.

-There was once a jurisdictional market, which was a market based on justice.
+There was once a jurisdictional economy, which was a economy based on justice.
 In this system, society might have a moral obligation to take care of the poor, and essential goods might be offered for a lower price or just given to the poor.
-But in the veridictional market, there is no moral obligation to take care of anyone.
+But in the veridictional economy, there is no moral obligation to take care of anyone.
 The modern market economy is amoral.